ap-csa-2024-2025/intro-assignment-hoshikuzuryuu/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is I was awake for a good hour after school yesterday
+* Something interesting about me is I couldn't really wake up this morning :D
 * Ask Mr. Vu anything: When are you going full bald?
 * List your sports and extracurriculars you participate in: FRC, Make-A-Wish, Psych Club, Vietnamese Program Committee, Astrology Club